Skip to content

 The examples/k8s/ manifest set runs Graphorin as a non-root pod with:

-• a ConfigMap for the rest of the configuration;
+• a ConfigMap for the server configuration.

 GitHub Actions